 Edit: I originally wrote this in 2014, but lately I’ve been getting a lot of requests to update this list to reflect what we’re doing now.
 I’ve added a new tool, but the principle remains the same: keep it simple!

-One of my favourite things to do when I’m not out pitching for new accounts or putting out fires at the office is figuring out ways to run the business better and more efficiently – so we’ve experimented (often to the annoyance of my team) with a whole bunch of online productivity tools and platforms – some of them we’ve now incorporated as core parts of our daily workflow (see below) while others (the duds) we’ve hastily discarded.
+One of my favourite things to do when I’m not on the road pitching for new accounts or putting out fires at the office is figuring out ways to run the business better and more efficiently.
+We’ve experimented (often to the annoyance of my team) with a whole bunch of online productivity tools and platforms – some of them we’ve now incorporated as core parts of our daily workflow (see below) while others (the duds) we’ve hastily discarded.

 At our agency it all boils down to 5 essential tools that will also work wonderfully for all kinds of small businesses and teams of 15-20 people.